SwetamberD/swetamberd.github.io/team.markdown

         He obtained his PhD under the guidance of Prof. Neelima M. Gupte at the Indian Institute of Technology Madras in March 2018.
-        He was a Visiting Scientist at the Max Planck Institute for the Physics of Complex Systems in Dresden, Germany, from October 2017 to January 2020.
-Following this, he held the position of Research Assistant Professor at the University of Massachusetts Boston, USA, from September 2020 to May 2024.
+        He was a Visiting Scientist at the Max Planck Institute for the Physics of Complex Systems in Dresden, Germany, from Oct.
+2017 to Jan.
+2020.
+Following this, he held the position of Research Assistant Professor at the University of Massachusetts Boston, USA, from Sep.
+2020 to May 2024.

     </div>